 Danny Pryor is the "image voice" behind the T.R.A.F.F.I.C. video presentations, having narrated his first video introduction for T.R.A.F.F.I.C. in 2006.
 He has been editing the T.R.A.F.F.I.C. video presentations since the 2007 New York show, and he is the developer of the current T.R.A.F.F.I.C. website.

 Danny is also a key component of the A/V presentation for the show, using his years of media and broadcasting experience to make certain the audio and video engineering works without a hitch.

 He is also a domain investor and developer who started maintaining websites in 2000, and started the first incarnation of his media design company, Rodan Media, in 2001.

 Perhaps the only member of the T.R.A.F.F.I.C. family with more hair than Danny Pryor, Freddy Von Schnauzer is the beloved pup of Rick Schwartz, a virtual mascot of T.R.A.F.F.I.C. and already a video star in his own right.
 Freddy appeared in Rick Schwartz's thank you address, on video, in 2010, during the Epik Developer Awards presentation.

 Those who attended T.R.A.F.F.I.C.
-South Beach 2010 are quite familiar with Freddy, as he was with Rick and Alina at the T.R.A.F.F.I.C.
+South Beach 2010 are quite familiar with Freddy, as he was with Rick at the T.R.A.F.F.I.C.
 Cabanas, as an ambassador for all those who attended the first cabana networking, at the Loews Hotel.